antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 }
 ```

-Here we define the name of the paramater, the available choices, the default value (aliceblue), and the string that it replaces 'skyblue'.
+Here we define the name of the parameter, the available choices, the default value (aliceblue), and the string that it replaces 'skyblue'.

 How to create projects with the name matching the directory
 -----------------------------------------------------------